SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 *Isn't that a crazy idea, Rainbow Dash making pancakes for her marefriend.
 Love makes you do stuff you never thought you would.
 I'd be happy to do it for her though.*

-As Pinkie finished her pancakes, Rainbow looked up at her and asked, "hey, Pinkie, do you think you could teach me how to make pancakes some time?
+As Pinkie finished her pancakes, Rainbow looked up at her and asked, "Hey, Pinkie, do you think you could teach me how to make pancakes some time?
 I was thinking it'd be cool if I could make them for Fluttershy."

 "Sure," Pinkie said before she got up from the table.
 She picked up their dishes and placed them in the sink.
-Sitting back down at the table she said, "when do you wanna learn?"
+Sitting back down at the table she asked, "When do you wanna learn?"

 "How about tomorrow morning?
 So it doesn't get in the way of the planning," Rainbow answered.